UPDATED: NOVEMBER 23, 2022 | 1 MIN READ

 Scholarships are not the only things available to students who keep their grades up.
 Some insurance companies offer a discount for students who maintain a high GPA.
 Typically, students who achieve a 3.0 GPA or higher can look to expect an average discount of 7%.

 Read on for the answers to many commonly asked questions regarding car insurance for kids.

 Is my child covered under my car insurance?

-It depends on a number of factors.
-Some insurance companies offer automatic coverage for children until they have their own drivers license.
-Others may not, so it’s best to speak to your insurance provider to see what they offer, and shop around if they can’t offer what you need.
+It depends on several factors.
+Some insurance companies offer automatic coverage for children until they have driver’s licenses.
+Others may not, so it’s best to speak to your insurance provider to see what they offer and shop around if they can’t offer what you need.